xixu-me/Dandified-DLC/README.md

 ## Overview

-This repository contains some domain lists as a supplement to the [DLC](https://github.com/v2fly/domain-list-community).
+This repository contains some domain lists as a supplement to the [DLC](https://github.com/v2fly/domain-list-community), specifically for [RFM](https://github.com/xixu-me/RFM).

 ## Disclaimer